-The Benjamin Franklin House will be opening its doors for a festive candlelit tour of the Grade I listed townhouse.
+The Benjamin Franklin House will be opening its doors for a night-time architectural tour of the Grade I listed townhouse.

-You'll be able to step back in time and experience the house exactly as they did in the 18th-century: by flickering candlelight.
-You'll also get the chance to feast on some mince pies and mulled wine in Benjamin Franklin's parlour.
+Step back in time and experience the house exactly as Franklin did in the 18th-century: by flickering candlelight.

-In case you don't know who he is, Franklin acted as a middle-man between the British government and the American colonies, and later as an official representative of the newly independent America, helping to draft the Declaration of Independence and the Constitution of the United States.
+In case you don't know who he is, Franklin acted as a middle-man between the British government and the American colonies before they achieved independence, and later acted as an official representative of the newly independent state, helping to draft the Declaration of Independence and the Constitution of the United States.

 Craig has written a review of the Benjamin Franklin House on his blog, which you might like to read before you go.

 > Craig’s review of Benjamin Franklin House – “Benjamin Franklin's House is the kind of place you don't notice even when you're staring at it.
 For something that's called the "first American Embassy", you might be hoping for something a little bit grand, but it's basically just a townhouse in a side street off Charing Cross.
 Franklin was just a normal guy back then, negotiating between the government and… continued”

 Imaginary Cities — British Library – 5 Apr &38211; 14 Jul 2019 – A small exhibition that uses digital technology to transform the library's collection of historic maps to create fictional cityscapes

 Mary Quant — Victoria & Albert Museum – 6 Apr 2019 to 16 Feb 2020 – An exhibition of dresses by the iconic fashion designer Mary Quant who became synonymous with the Swinging Sixties